Nancy Lancaster: Second marriage

 In 1920 Nancy married journalist and investor Ronald Tree (1897–1976), a cousin of her first husband.
 After moving to England in 1927, they had two sons, Michael Lambert Tree (1921-1999) and Jeremy Tree (1925-1993), and a daughter, Rosemary, who died at birth in 1922.
 Michael married Lady Anne Cavendish, a daughter of Edward Cavendish, 10th Duke of Devonshire.

-At first the Trees took a 10-year repairing lease on Kelmarsh Hall near Market Harborough in Northamptonshire which Nancy redecorated with help from Mrs Guy Bethell of Elden Ltd. In 1933 the Trees bought Ditchley Park near Charlbury in Oxfordshire, and it was the decoration of this house which earned Nancy the reputation of having "the best taste of almost anyone in the world."
+At first the Trees took a 10-year repairing lease on Kelmarsh Hall near Market Harborough in Northamptonshire, which Nancy redecorated with help from Mrs Guy Bethell of Elden Ltd. In 1933, the Trees bought Ditchley Park near Charlbury in Oxfordshire, and it was the decoration of this house which earned Nancy the reputation of having "the best taste of almost anyone in the world."
 She worked on it with Sibyl Colefax (Mrs Bethell having died) and the French decorator Stéphane Boudin of the Paris firm Jansen.

-In November 1933 Ronald Tree became Conservative Party member of Parliament for Harborough.
+In November 1933, Ronald Tree became the Conservative Party member of Parliament for Harborough.
 Tree was among a small group who saw the rising Nazi party in Germany as a threat to Britain, and he became a member of a clique of anti-appeasement MPs (who included Eden, Duff Cooper and others) who would meet at his house in Queen Anne's Gate.
 Winston Churchill was not part of this group, but he and his wife Clementine dined at Ditchley on numerous occasions from 1937.

 On the outbreak of war, the authorities were concerned by the vulnerability to enemy air attack of both Churchill's country house Chartwell and the Prime Minister's retreat of Chequers especially, as Churchill romantically termed it 'When the Moon is High'.
 Churchill had use of the Paddock bunker in Neasden, but only used it on one occasion for a cabinet meeting, before returning to his Cabinet War Room bunker in Whitehall.
 However, this created additional difficulties on clear nights when a full moon was predicted - so the authorities looked for an alternative site north of London.
 Tree offered Churchill use of Ditchley which, thanks to its tree coverage and lack of visible access road made it an ideal site Churchill was happy with.
 Churchill first went to Ditchley in lieu of Chequers on 9 November 1940, accompanied by Clementine and his daughter Mary.
 By late 1942, America had entered the war and the security at Chequers had improved, including covering the road with turf.
 The last weekend Churchill attended Ditchley as his official residence was Tree's birthday on 26 September 1942.
 Churchill's last visit was for lunch in 1943.

 Churchill gave Tree a job in the Ministry of Information, where he met American co-worker Marietta Peabody FitzGerald.
 The two began an affair.
 After Tree lost his seat in the 1945 election, Tree and Peabody divorced their respective partners and married on 26 July 1947.
 In 1949, their only child was born, the 1960s supermodel Penelope Tree.